Aakankshas90/mirnaAnalysis/README.md

 # miRNA_seq meta-analysis

 This repository contains the **miRNA Analysis Pipeline**, developed to analyze publicly available NGS datasets (miRNA-seq) for Gastric Cancer, collected from public databases, like TCGA.
-The workflow is implemented using automated scripts and R packages for preprocessing, differential expression analysis, meta-analysis, and functional analysis.
+The workflow is implemented using automated Bash scripts and R packages for preprocessing, differential expression analysis, meta-analysis, and functional analysis.

 ## Key Features